-If you have an unlimited subway pass, trips on the Roosevelt Island Tram are free, so if you’re looking to conquer your fear of heights, there’s no better place than suspended above Midtown East and the East River.
+Midtown If you have an unlimited subway pass, trips on the Roosevelt Island Tram are included.
+If not, it’ll set you back $2.25.
+There's no better way to conquer your fear of heights than being suspended above Midtown East and the East River.
+We recommend going at sunset, but it’s worth noting that you can get a pretty decent view of the skyline until about 2am.
 Once on Roosevelt Island, head south to South Point Park where there’s plenty of room to picnic, sunbathe, or set up an impromptu Instagram photo shoot with the skyline in the background.

 Cuddle up with a good book inside an iconic building

-After a two-year renovation, the iconic Rose Main Reading Room at the flagship New York Public Library in Bryant Park is now open to the public again, and it’s the perfect place to head on a rainy day to discover a new book.
-If you want to learn more about the library’s history, free one-hour tours of the whole building are offered on a first-come, first-serve basis Monday through Saturday at 11am and 2pm and Sundays at 2pm.
+Midtown The Rose Main Reading Room, one of the largest and most beautiful interior spaces in NYC, is the perfect place to discover a new book on a rainy day -- plus, this historical space is looking pristine as ever after its two-year renovation and reopening in 2016.
+If you want to learn more about the library’s history, free one-hour tours of the whole building are offered on a first come, first served basis Monday through Saturday at 11am and 2pm, and Sundays at 2pm.

 Test your movie knowledge

-Tuesdays in Brooklyn are the perfect time to see if your film knowledge is strong enough to get you free drinks.
+Bushwick & Williamsburg Tuesdays in Brooklyn are the perfect time to see if your film knowledge is strong enough to get you free drinks.
 Every other Tuesday at 8pm, Syndicated Bar in Bushwick hosts a free movie-trivia night (winners get certificates to the movie theater in the bar, and there are chances to win free drinks throughout the night).
-Every Tuesday at 8:30pm, Videology in Williamsburg also hosts movie trivia with the prize of a free round of drinks for the winning team.
+Every other Tuesday (roughly, check the calendar) at 8pm, Jake Levitt hosts a free movie-trivia night at Syndicated Bar.
+Prizes including gift certificates, movie tickets, and a round of drinks on them!
 Time to round up that one friend who can name every Best Picture winner since 1938.

 Sign up here for our daily NYC email and be the first to get all the food/drink/fun New York has to offer.